quangv/docs/src/doc/reference/third_party_phonegap/share.rst

 Share plugin lets an app to share data with other apps like Gmail, DropBox, etc.

+.. note:: This plugin is available only to Android platform.

 Enable Plugin in Monaca
 ===========================